ankur92/ankur92.github.io/_pages/about.md

 ---
 Hi, I am a Research Scientist at the <a href="https://aws.amazon.com/blogs/quantum-computing/announcing-the-aws-center-for-quantum-networking/"><b>AWS Center for Quantum Networking</b></a>  focused on developing the control hardware and software for rapid material characterization and manipulation of spin qubits embeded in diamond nano-photonic structures.
 Previously, I worked with superconducting qubit-cavity systems to build novel detectors at microwave frequencies for quantum sensing applications such as dark matter.

 I grew up in Rajasthan, India before moving to Bombay (Mumbai) for my undergraduate studies.
 For my master's thesis, I studied radiation damage caused by particles from collision events at CERN as they traversed the detector volume.
+I moved to the US for graduate school in 2016 and worked under <a href= "https://schusterlab.stanford.edu/"><b>Prof. David Schuster</b></a> at the University of Chicago.